Gbury/dolmen/HACKING.md

 When changing the grammar/parser for a language that has hand-written error messages, you'll need to update the `syntax.messages` file according to the new grammar.
-There are three steps in that process:
-- first, try and build the project with the new grammar, if some errors from the old grammar in the `syntax.messages` file are not errors anymore, this will produce a build error with the information about which errors in the `syntax.messages` file are invalid.
-You can either remove these error, or adjust the input sentence leading to the error if you know what you're doing.
-- Second is to use dune to build the `updated.messages` file for the new grammar in order to update the state numbers in the error messages. language, and then copy it to overwrite the current `syntax.messages` file (this process can not easily be automated by dune because of the circular dependency it creates: `syntax.messages` actually depends on itself in this case).
-- Third is to check that there are messages for all errors.
-Running `dune build
-  @runtest` will produce an error if some error messages are missing from the `syntax.messages` file.
-For those errors, you'll have to copy the relevant part from the `new.messages` file into the `syntax.messages` file, and write an error message in the correct format (see above for more info on that).
+To do so, the simplest way is to run `dune build @runtest`, which will check that the `syntax.messages` is correct with regards to the new grammar, and if not, will print a diff to update the `syntax.messages` file.
+Running `dune build @runtest --promote` will promote the diff and change the `syntax.messages` file.

 ## Release workflow